Lectures & Special Programs

 This lecture series focuses on European history and was established to honor the memory of Brother Casimir Gabriel Costello, a former history professor at Manhattan College.
 Since its inception in 2001, the lecture series has attracted leading historians to campus to give presentations on a variety of topics, but mostly focusing on Brother Gabriel’s passions, the French Revolution and the Renaissance.
 For more information on the Costello Lecture, see the history page.

 The Dante Seminar started in 1979 with members of the Manhattan College community gathering to read and discuss The Divine Comedy of Dante Alighieri.
 Today, the seminar group meets six times a year — the first five to discuss the scholarly projects of their members, the sixth to hear from a guest speaker.
-Everyone in the college community — faculty, students and staff — is invited to participate in the activities of the Manhattan College Dante Seminar, whose schedule is available in the School of Arts calendar.
+Everyone in the college community — faculty, students and staff — is invited to participate in the activities of the Manhattan College Dante Seminar, whose schedule is available in the School of Liberal Arts calendar.

 The Robert J. Christen Program in Early American History and Culture was founded in 1986 to honor the memory of Dr. Robert J. Christen, who attended Manhattan College as a student and later joined the College’s faculty.
 The lecture series focuses on the colonial and revolutionary periods of American history.
 For more information on the Christen Lecture, see the history page.